SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/2023 AI Year in Review.md

 ## Metadata
 - Author: [[Matt Wolfe]]
+- Date: 2023-12-20
 - Full Title: 2023 AI Year in Review
 - Category: #articles
+- Summary: The content describes a recap of major moments in the world of AI throughout the year 2023.
+The author mentions various announcements and advancements in AI, including Microsoft's investment in open AI, the launch of 11 Labs beta for text-to-speech, the release of Google Bard and Bing Chat, the introduction of control nets for AI art, the release of GPT-4 and mid Journey version 5, the launch of Adobe Firefly, the announcement of chat GPT plugins, the release of Runway's gen one, and Meta's segment anything and Wonder Dynamics.
+The author also mentions the development of autonomous AI chatbots, Jeffrey Hinton leaving Google due to concerns about the dangers of AI, and Google's incorporation of AI into various products.
 - URL: https://youtube.com/watch?v=I_m54jvnmgE&si=Oc_YslnBKm398vQt

 ## Highlights